Headlines May 2017

 Dr Zoe McQuilten was honored as the Scott Murphy Lecturer at this year's Biomedical Excellence for Safer Transfusion (BEST) Collaborative meeting in Sydney, Australia.
 Her presentation described some of the research activities of the Transfusion Research Unit (TRU) and the Blood CRE at Monash University.
 Scott Murphy was a pioneer of platelet transfusion therapy and research who passed away in 2006.
 Dr Rosemary Sparrow, Nicholas Saadah and A/Prof Erica Wood of the TRU also attended the meeting as guests of BEST.

 SPHPM at the Aerospace Medical Association conference

-The conference brought together over 1500 delegates with the overwhelming interest being for the planned Diploma in Aviation Medicine.
-This was the second year Monash has had a presence at this conference, and David and Suzy were able to continue to build the networks established last year and educate people about Monash University and the School's expertise.
+The conference brought together over 1,500 delegates with the overwhelming interest being for the planned Diploma in Aviation Medicine.
+This was the second year Monash has had a presence at this conference, and David and Suzy were able to continue building the networks established last year and educate people about Monash University and the School's expertise.

 Painkillers could raise heart attack risk

 "Routinely taking common anti-inflammatory painkillers could put people at a heightened risk of heart attack, Canadian research has found.

 Experts have drawn a link between taking non-steroidal anti-inflammatory drugs (NSAIDs), which are used to treat pain and inflammation, and an increased risk of heart attacks.

 Doctors should consider the "risks and benefits" before dishing out the commonly prescribed drugs, particularly at higher doses, the authors cautioned.